GabeStah/anchovies/content/glory-of-the-dominant-raider/fatescribe.md

 > - Difficulty: **<span style="{{ difficulty.moderate.style }}">{{ difficulty.moderate.name }}</span>**
 > - Video: [YouTube]({{ video }})
+> - Trackable: ???

 ## Details

 > You can't get Flawless Fate If you died from the boss melee hit at the start and stay dead through the whole fight, I tested this for science.

 This is an individual achievement.